Tuhil926/myterminal/Assignment 2/README.txt

+1) Setup:
+	to compile this applications, you need the readline library installed on your computer.
+	To install readline, run the command:
+		sudo apt-get install libreadline8 libreadline-dev

-1) how to compile the myterminal application: open a terminal in this directory(Assignment 2) and run the command: make then, run the command:
+2) How to compile the myterminal application: open a terminal in this directory(Assignment 2) and run the command: make then, run the command: